lightning-rod-labs/sculpt/README.md

 # Notice:
-Sculptor is now DataSculpt.
+Sculptor is now Sculpt.
 Please update any imports to reference the new package name.

 # DataSculpt
 Simple structured data extraction with LLMs